#1 Colorbond® Gutter & Roofing Experts on the Gold Coast — Get A Quote Today!

 Buried Drain Lines

-For larger properties, downpipes connect to underground perforated drain pipes running along contour lines with a gradient.
-This network feeds water to a primary drain leading farther away or to a dry well.
+For larger properties, downpipes connect to underground perforated stormwater pipes running along contour lines with a gradient.
+This network feeds water into a stormwater drainage system, which may lead farther away or into a dry well.
+When connecting downpipes to stormwater, it’s crucial to follow an approved stormwater system layout that supports proper stormwater management and complies with local building codes.

 Surface Drains